Matthew S: Biography

 In 2019, Matthew S released the single "Waves on The Moon", shifting focus away from the limitations of modern music to create an atmospheric track, and in the following months he released the single "Bounce", a trial of electronic and classical music in collaboration with Cucina Sonora.

-On 27 March 2020 he released "Daydream" (for INRI Classic), a single in collaboration with the accordionist Pietro Roffi and the pianist Gian Marco Castro written during the coronavirus quarantine.
+On 27 March 2020, he released "Daydream" (for INRI Classic), a single in collaboration with the accordionist Pietro Roffi and the pianist Gian Marco Castro written during the coronavirus quarantine.

 In 2021, Matthew S released the Single "Marea" in collaboration with Kathy Palma from Guatemala, in the following year released the EP "Rebirth", classical sounds, featuring Pablo Ortega on the cello, meet electronic sounds, and analog instruments are mixed with electrophones.

-On 3 February 2023 he release "No Goodbye", this song represents a perfect synthesis of Matthew S 's artistic philosophy, which has always sought to combine diverse musical elements to create a unique and emotional sound experience.
+On 3 February 2023, he release "No Goodbye", this song represents a perfect synthesis of Matthew S 's artistic philosophy.
 In this case, the blending of electronic and ambient music was particularly successful, giving life to a track that invites the listener to travel to a dreamlike dimension and reflect on their own emotions.

+His 2024 EP Solar Cycle was generally considered a career-making effort and a new phase in his development as an artist and is noted for its capacity to produce immersive and textured soundscapes.
+The music outlet Soundwall called it "a turning point" in his career.

+Later that year, he collaborated with actor and musician Gary Dourdan on a single, titled Seedless Grapes, which was made up of soulful vocals and electronic production and appeared in DJ Mag Italia.

+On 26 September 2025, he published the single My Immaculate Dream in collaboration with Italian actor, writer and DJ Corrado Fortuna, known in the artistic scene as Fortuna, a track which was conceived as a totally online production, which combines cinematic electronic textures with light and insistent percussion.